mushahadur/JavaScript_Learning/README.md

 # Introduction <a name="introduction"></a>

-<p>JavaScript is a lightweight, cross-platform, single-threaded, and interpreted compiled programming language which is also known as the scripting language for webpages.
-It is well-known for the development of web pages, and many non-browser environments also use it.</p>
+<p>JavaScript is a lightweight, cross-platform, single-threaded, and interpreted compiled programming language which is also known as the scripting language for webpages.</p>